About Hear Me Out Productions

 PJ Hernandez (they/them) is playing the role of Grey in Darkened Hallways.
 They enjoy building cool projects, performing, teaching, and cooking (check out their collection of recipes here).
 They hope to one day be a cool science teacher that will inspire their students to pursue ethical STEM careers, and hope that you are treating yourself with patience and kindness 🙂

-Arianna Smith (she/her) is playing the role of Lauren in Darkened Hallways.
-Arianna is a Boston-based actress, flow artist, martial artist, storyteller, and TTRPG enthusiast.
+Ari Sylvin (they/them) is playing the role of Lauren in Darkened Hallways.
+Ari is a Boston-based actress, flow artist, martial artist, storyteller, and TTRPG enthusiast.
 She has performed on stage most recently with Theatre@First and Central Square Theater’s Catalyze Playwriting Group.
-Arianna spends her professional time herding cats as an executive assistant, but she spends her free time sailing the high seas as a piratical elven druid and healing everyone in sight as an aasimar cleric.
-She is also an out and proud trans woman and lesbian.
+Ari spends her professional time herding cats as an executive assistant, but she spends her free time sailing the high seas as a piratical elven druid and healing everyone in sight as an aasimar cleric.

 Victoria Longe (she/her) is playing Mia in Darkened Hallways, and Tifẹ́ in Congratulations Dear Stranger.
 She loves stories, loves DC over Marvel, and could talk your ear off about (anything) biology any day of the week.

 Hear Me Out Productions could not exist without support from our community.
 Many thanks to everyone who has helped us along the way.